ruuda/blog/posts/the-numeric-type-alignment-chart.md

 **We could give up on the separate integer type.**<br>
 There would be a single numeric type: `Number`.
-This is what TypeScript does.
+This is what Typescript does.
 This is the easiest way forward, but I would find it a shame to lose the distinction between `Int` and `Float`.